fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 </figure>

 Note that our markup contains no `width` or `height` attributes, just an `alt` for accessibility.
-Without those size attributes (and in the absence of any CSS acting on the `img`’s width or height) the image simply displays at its intrinsic dimensions i.e. the dimensions at which the file was saved, in this case 250 × 377 pixels.
+With no size-related attributes (and in the absence of any CSS acting on its width or height) the image simply displays at its intrinsic dimensions i.e. the dimensions at which the file was saved, in this case 250 × 377 pixels.
 The image is output as follows:

 <img src="https://images-eu.bookshop.org/product-images/images/9781780330969.jpg?width=250" alt="“A Visit from the Goon Squad“ by Jennifer Egan" />

 Now I know that narrow and static images like this feel pretty old-school.
-In these days since the Responsive Web Design movement we’re much more used to seeing either full-container-width media or complex markup for intelligently delivering flexible media, or both.
+Since the Responsive Web Design movement we’re more accustomed to seeing full-container-width media and complex markup for intelligently selecting one file from many options.

 However I still occasionally encounter use cases for displaying a relatively narrow image _as-is_.

-Sticking with the above book image example, given its aspect ratio you probably wouldn’t want it to be full-column-width on anything other than the narrowest screens simply because of how tall it could become at the expense of the reading experience.
+Sticking with the book image example, given its aspect ratio you probably wouldn’t want it to be full-column-width on anything other than the narrowest screens simply because of how tall it could become at the expense of the reading experience.
 You might also be loading your images from a third party bookshop with which you have an affiliate scheme, and therefore have little control over file size and other factors influencing performance and responsive behaviour.
-As such you might do well to just keep it simple by loading a sensibly-sized thumbnail.
+As such you might do well to keep things simple and just load a sensibly-sized thumbnail.

 See also [this figure illustrating a simple database schema](https://railstutorial.org/book/toy_app#sec-modeling_demo_microposts) on the _Ruby on Rails Tutorial_ website.
-On wide viewports, the author’s preference is to simply display the image at its natural, small size and centre it, rather than blowing it up unnecessarily.
+On wide viewports, the author’s preference is to simply display the image at its natural, small size and centre it rather than blowing it up unnecessarily.

-In summary, there remain times when you might need a narrow, fixed-size image.
+In summary, there remain times when you might need a narrow, fixed-size image so I want to keep that option open.

 ## Include size attributes